Table of Contents

 86. SRI LANKA

-- All documents required for your German Schengen visa must be completed or translated into German or English, unless otherwise specified.
-Applications for all Schengen visas to Germany will contain the following Basic Required Documents:
+All documents required for your German Schengen visa must be completed or translated into German or English, unless otherwise specified.
+Applications for German Schengen visa will contain the following Basic Required Documents:

 - Valid passport